anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Life is a learning experience, only if you learn.
+Quote: The differences between friends cannot but reinforce their friendship.

-By: Yogi Berra
+By: Mao Zedong